Back to top

 concept

-This has been an ongoing project of mine and has provided an outlet to explore a medium I've always had an affinity towards.
-I decided to rebrand and update the lines website in early 2020.
-A web developer and I collaborated to create the new online store.
-The brand has always focused on subtle sensuality.
-In order to preserve the identity, it was important to use a gentle color palette that allowed the focus to stay on the garments and stylized photography.
+This has been an ongoing project and a space to explore a medium I’ve always felt drawn to.
+In early 2020, I rebranded and redesigned the brand’s website, working closely with a web developer to bring the new online store to life.
+The brand centers on a sense of subtle sensuality, so it was important to maintain a gentle color palette that keeps the focus on the garments and stylized photography.

 All clothing designs and products are my own.